Iron Bowl: 2018: Tagovailoa scores six touchdowns

 No. 1 Alabama defeated unranked Auburn 52–21, led by sophomore quarterback Tua Tagovailoa, who passed for five touchdowns and ran for one more.
 It would be the first time that an Alabama player would account for six touchdowns in a single game.

 2019

-No. 15 Auburn defeated No. 5 Alabama, 48–45, in a classic back-and-forth match.
+In 2019, No. 15 Auburn defeated No. 5 Alabama, 48–45, in a classic back-and-forth match.
 After losing starting quarterback Tua Tagovailoa to injury a few weeks earlier, sophomore Mac Jones would be asked to step in against the Tigers.
-Auburn intercepted Jones twice, returning both for touchdowns.
 Alabama missed a game-tying field goal late in the fourth quarter, but forced an Auburn fourth down on the next possession with just 1:04 remaining on the clock.
 Auburn lined up in a formation with the punter out wide which confused the defense and led to an Alabama penalty for having too many players on the field.
 The five-yard penalty gave Auburn a first down and allowed the Tigers to run out the clock.
 With the loss, Alabama was knocked out of playoff contention for the first time since the creation of the four-team format in 2014.
-This loss also marked the first time Alabama had two or more regular-season losses since 2010.